-- 1. The basic psychological and social influences upon the formation and maintenance of self-concept and interpersonal behavior. - 2.
+- 1. The basic psychological and social influences on the formation and maintenance of self-concept and interpersonal behavior. - 2.
 The wide range of human emotions, and ways of expressing and managing them; how expressions of emotions vary depending on social, cultural, and interpersonal contexts. - 3.
 How physiological, social, cultural, gender, and individual factors influence perception of self and others. - 4.
 Elements of personality and how personality is formed. - 5.
 How people tend to explain the behavior of others (attribution theory), including the ways in which we can be incorrect about those explanations: the fundamental attribution error, self-serving biases, blaming the victim, and other cognitive distortions involving judgments of self and others. - 6.
 How groups can influence one's behavior. - 7.
 How to manage stress, cope with life's challenges, and be appropriately assertive. - 8.
-Basic social-psychological principles relating to the development and maintenance of close relationships with others. - 9.
-Basic social-psychological principles relating to the development and maintenance of stereotypes, prejudice, and discrimination. - 10.
-The factors involved in the creation, development, and maintenance of good and poor communication climates in both personal and professional environments.
+Basic social-psychological principles relating to the development and maintenance of close relationships with others, and relating to the development and maintenance of stereotypes, prejudice, and discrimination. - 9.
+The factors involved in the creation, development, and maintenance of good and poor communication climates in both personal and professional environments. - 10.
+Examination of values and how they influence all of our interactions with others.
+This includes political and religious values.
+You can't explore human relations without considering political and religious beliefs and how they affect behavior toward others.